What happens on holidays?

 Hanukah: Hanukah is a fun and popular Holiday; this year it falls during the winter break.
 We will have a pre Hanukah event at the campuses since a lot of students (Jewish and not Jewish) are familiar with the rituals of celebrating Hanukah.
 We will be hosting a candle factory and dreidel making activity.
 We will also have “latke tasting.”

-Tu B’Shvat Seder: For the past eight years, the Tu B’Shvat Seder has been one of the most successful programs.
-This year we will continue with the same celebration.
-At the seder, we will celebrate the tradition and rituals of the holiday, and we will add an educational component about the environment.
+Tu B’Shvat Seder: The Tu B’Shvat Seder has been one of the most successful programs.
+At the seder, we celebrate the tradition and rituals of the holiday, and we will add an educational component about the environment.

 Passover: Every year, we clean the kitchen in preparation for Pesach (Passover).
-Last year, our students prepared tasty matzo-lasagnas that they could enjoy during the week.
-We held a beautiful Seder dinner at the Hillel house.
-We also sponsored four Seders this year – one on the quad at San Jose State University, one at Santa Clara University, one for the Alpha Epsilon Pi chapter at San Jose State University, and our annual dinner at the Hillel house.
+Our students will often prepare food such as tasty matzo-lasagnas that they can enjoy during the week.
+We hold a beautiful Seder dinner annually at the Hillel house.
+We also sponsor Seders at some of our campuses.